galaxyproject/training-material/Metagenomics/tutorials/mothur-miseq-sop.md

 ![](../images/tree.jclass.png)

-**2: Determine statistical significance of clusterings**
+### Determine statistical significance of clusterings

 We can perform a test to determine whether the clustering within the tree is statistically significant or not using by choosing from the `parsimony`, `unifrac.unweighted`, or `unifrac.weighted` commands.
 To run these we will first need to create a design file that indicates which treatment each sample belongs to.

+> ### :pencil2: Hands-on: Obtain design file
+>
-There is a file called `mouse.time.design` in the shared data library and on Zenodo.
-Make sure the datatype is set to `mothur.design`.
-If this is not the case, please change the datatype using the pencil icon.
+> - Import the file called `mouse.time.design` to your history
+>   - Go to the shared data library or the files you downloaded from Zenodo.
+>   - Make sure the datatype > is set to `mothur.design`.
+>
+{: .hands_on}

-- :bulb: Changing datatype of a datasets
+> ### :bulb: Changing datatype of a datasets
-  - Click on the **pencil icon** of the dataset
+>  - Click on the **pencil icon** of the dataset
-  - Click on the **Datatype** tab
+>  - Click on the **Datatype** tab
-  - Select the new datatype from dropdown menu
+>  - Select the new datatype from dropdown menu
-  - Click **Save**
+>  - Click **Save**
+{: .tip}

 The design file look something like this: